GoogleCloudPlatform/cloud-deploy-tutorials/walkthroughs/cloud_deploy_external_integration_gke/cloud_deploy_external_integration_gke.md

 This interactive tutorial shows you how to integrate external services with [Google Cloud Deploy](https://cloud.google.com/deploy).

-You will use a **test > staging > production** delivery pipeline to deploy an application and listen for deployment events using Google Cloud Deploy's integration with [Google Pub/Sub](https://cloud.google.com/pubsub).
+You will use a **test > staging > production** delivery pipeline to deploy an application and listen for deployment events using Google Cloud Deploy's integration with [Pub/Sub](https://cloud.google.com/pubsub).

 Before starting this tutorial, complete the [Google Cloud Deploy Basic walkthrough](https://cloud.google.com/deploy/docs/tutorials).
 Complete this tutorial in the same Google Cloud project as the walkthrough.